fnalways/terminus-docs/docs/manual/tutorials/install-olares-multi-node.md

 - [Data](../concepts/data.md#juicefs): Dive into how Olares leverages JuiceFS to provide a unified file system for efficient data storage and retrieval.
 - [Olares CLI](../../developer/install/cli/olares-cli.md): Explore the command-line interface for managing Olares installation.
 - [Olares environment variables](../../developer/install/environment-variables.md): Learn about the environment variables that enable advanced configurations of Olares.
-- [Install Olares](../get-started/install-olares.md): Follow detailed instructions to set up Olares on your local machine and get started.
+- [Install Olares](../get-started/install-olares.md): Understand how to install and activate Olares.